How a Large Family Can Reduce the Grocery Bill in 2023

 Dear Dollar Stretcher,

 I am just learning how to be frugal.
-Our grocery bill is outrageous!
-I am desperate to cut it in half to $700 to $800 a month or even less.
-We have a family of 6 (children – all boys – ages 8 mo., 2, 6, 8).
+Our grocery bill is outrageous given the sky-high food prices!
+I am desperate to cut it in half to $1,200 a month or even less.
+We have a family of 6 (children – ages 7, 10, 12, 15).
 I would like to know how much everyone else spends for their size family and what they do to keep their grocery bills down.

 What’s the average family’s grocery bill?

 To get a handle on what families spend for food, we went to the USDA website.
-In December 2021, the average monthly food costs for home-prepared meals for a family of 4 ranged from $863 (Thrifty Food Plan) to $1427 (Liberal Food Plan).
-The information is for a family of 4 and Debbie has a family of 6, but it gives us a good idea of how Debbie’s family compares to others.
+In January 2023, the average monthly food costs for home-prepared meals for a family of six (with the same ages of Debbie’s family members) ranged from $1,514.80 (Thrifty Food Plan) to $2443.80 (Liberal Food Plan).

-Right now, her family food budget would be categorized as a Liberal Food Plan.
+Right now, Debbie’s family food budget would be categorized as a Liberal Food Plan.
 She needs to take steps to reduce her food bill down to the Thrifty Food Plan amount.

 Master meal planning